-If you meet specific criteria listed below after six semesters, you may be deemed an early academic qualifier for Division II and may practice, compete and receive an athletics scholarship.
-You will need:
+If you meet specific criteria after six semesters of high school, you may be deemed an early academic qualifier for Division I and may practice, compete and receive an athletics scholarship during your first year of full-time enrollment.
+To be an early academic qualifier, you will need:

-Minimum SAT combined score (math and critical reading) of 820 on the old SAT or 900 on the redesigned SAT OR minimum sum score of 68 on the ACT; and a core-course GPA of 2.5 or higher in a minimum of 14 core courses in the following areas:
+- A minimum ACT sum score of 75 or SAT combined score (math and critical reading) of 980.

+- A core-course GPA of 3.000 or higher in a minimum of 14 core courses in the following areas:

-- · 3 years of English.
+- Three years of English.

-- · 3 years of math.
+- Two years of math.

+- Two years of science.

-- · 2 years of natural or physical science.
+- Two additional years of English, math or natural/physical science.

-- .
-6 additional core courses in any area.
+- Five additional core courses in any area.

-A final high school transcript is required to be submitted to the NCAA Eligibility Center after high school graduation for all early academic qualifiers.
+A final high school transcript must be submitted to the NCAA Eligibility Center after high school graduation for all early academic qualifiers.